DecisionTreeDiscretiser#

 Examples

->>> import pandas as pd >>> import numpy as np >>> from feature_engine.discretisation import DecisionTreeDiscretiser >>> np.random.seed(42) >>> X = pd.DataFrame(dict(x= np.random.randint(1,100, 100))) >>> y_reg = pd.Series(np.random.randn(100)) >>> dtd = DecisionTreeDiscretiser(random_state=42) >>> dtd.fit(X, y_reg) >>> dtd.transform(X)["x"].value_counts() -0.090091 90 0.479454 10 Name: x, dtype: int64
+>>> import numpy as np >>> import pandas as pd >>> from feature_engine.discretisation import DecisionTreeDiscretiser >>> np.random.seed(42) >>> X = pd.DataFrame(dict(x= np.random.randint(1,100, 100))) >>> y_reg = pd.Series(np.random.randn(100)) >>> dtd = DecisionTreeDiscretiser(random_state=42) >>> dtd.fit(X, y_reg) >>> dtd.transform(X)["x"].value_counts() -0.090091 90 0.479454 10 Name: x, dtype: int64

 You can also apply this for classification problems adjusting the scoring metric.